 - 1. Supervising the overall operations, management, and success of the club. - 2.
-Leading all general and executive meetings.

-- 3. Collaborating closely with all other executive members on projects and events. - 4.
+Leading all general and executive meetings. - 3.
+Collaborating closely with all other executive members on projects and events. - 4.
 Ensuring effective communication among all divisions. - 5.
 Taking notes and recording motions during meetings. - 6.
 Being accountable for all actions taken on behalf of the organization. - 7.
-Serving as the official representative and spokesperson for the club. - 8.
-Sharing signing authority with the Internal VP for financial matters. - 9.
+Serving as the official representative and spokesperson for the club.

+- 8. Sharing signing authority with the Treasurer for financial matters. - 9.
 Setting clear goals and ensuring they are met throughout the year. - 10.
 Facilitating a smooth transition for future executives, such as through the handbook and reflections.

-The Vice-President External shall:
+The Vice-President shall:

 - 1. Manage the marketing and promotion of events and the club by sending email updates to members, advertising in newsletters, and making in-class announcements. - 2.
 Supervise the planning of both academic and fundraising outreach events. - 3.
 Recruit executives and associates and assign them shifts and tasks. - 4.
-Organize and initiate the fundraiser. - 5.
-Involvement in Events and Projects: - a.
-Actively participate in all events and projects initiated by the external affairs division. - 6.
-Ensure the Following for External Affairs Division: - a.
-Organize information booths at relevant events. - b.
-Create and distribute promotional materials. - c.
-Maintain and manage the club's online presence (e.g., website, social media). - d.
-Organize and manage donation drives for various causes.
+Organize and initiate the fundraiser.